Most state laws on stoplights read something like this:

 The legal elements of this offense are basically the same as for driving through a stop sign, with one big exception.
 Stop signs stay red all the time, but traffic lights change colors.
-Of course, it's always legal to drive safely through an intersection when the light is green or yellow.
+Of course, in most states, it's legal to drive safely through an intersection when the light is green or yellow.
 In fact, in most states, as long as the front of your vehicle entered the intersection (passed the crosswalk or limit line) before the light turned red, you haven't broken the stoplight law.

 Here are the most successful defenses.

 The only time an officer has a really good view of when your car entered an inter section is when he or she is sitting directly to the side of, and close to, the intersection (usually either standing on the corner or in a car on the cross street near the corner).
 But chances are the cop was someplace else—sitting across the street in a parking lot, perhaps.

 Cross-examine the officer as to exactly where he or she was when he or she says you ran the red light.
 Ask the officer whether other cars were in a position to obscure the view of the intersection.
 (See our article for more on cross-examination.)
 Then, when it's your turn to testify, provide detailed testimony, making it clear where you were when you saw the light turn yellow, and how far you were across the inter section when it turned red.
 Make a simple diagram like the one below (adapted for your particular situation, of course) and show it to the judge.
 And especially if the cop really did see you from a bad angle, work in the wide receiver analogy—it's a real winner with jock judges.